-H 22.
-Modern Britain.
-9 units (3-0-6).
-Senior Elective.
-A study of Britain's recent past with particular emphasis upon the development of the working class movement.
-Instructor: Elliot.

-H 23.
-Modern War.
-9 units (3-0-6).
-Senior Elective.
-The course will trace the major developments within the military establishment, such as the growth of the general staff and mass armies.
-It will discuss the major strategic concepts of the nineteenth and twentieth centuries and the problems of modern war, with some consideration of the political, economic, and social aspects of waging war.
-Instructor: Ellersieck.

-H 24.
-The Dynamics of Political Behavior.
-9 units (3-0-6).
-Senior Elective.
+- H 24.
+The Dynamics of Political Behavior.\ 9 units (3-0-6).
+Senior elective.
 An examination of general behavior patterns and tendencies of individuals as related to their political behavior and to appropriate types of political institutions.
 Relevant psychological and sociological theory and research will be discussed in an effort to find the kinds of government suitable to people living in modern technological and industrial society.
-Instructor: J. Davies.

-H 25.
-Political Parties and Pressure Groups.
-9 units (3-0-6).
-Senior Elective.
+Instructor: J. Davies. - H 25.
+Political Parties and Pressure Groups.\ 9 units (3-0-6).
+Senior elective.
 A study of those institutions through which individuals and groups seek to control governmental policy and administration.
 Particular attention will be focused on parties as formulators of individuals' political wants, fears, and expectations and as transmitters of these programs to government.
-Instructor: J. Davies.

-H 26.
-The Political Novel.
-9 units (3-0-6).
-Senior Elective.
+Instructor: J. Davies. - H 26.
+The Political Novel.\ 9 units (3-0-6).
+Senior elective.
 A political and literary appraisal of modern novels that attempt to explain and to judge relationships between the individual and the state in both free and totalitarian societies.
 The class will meet under the joint supervision of a professor of English and a political scientist.
-Instructors: J. Davies, Stanton.

-H 28.
-American Political Ideas.
-9 units (3-0-6).
+Instructors: J. Davies, Stanton. - H 28.
+American Political Idea.\ 9 units (3-0-6).
 Historical and analytical examination of liberal, conservative and radical thought with an emphasis on reading in original sources.
-Instructor: Strout.

-H 29.
-American Philosophical Ideas.
-9 units (3-0-6).
+Instructor: Strout. - H 29.
+American Philosophical Ideas.\ 9 units (3-0-6).
 Historical and analytical examination of major patterns of religious, philosophical and historical thought with an emphasis on reading in original sources.
-Instructor: Strout.

-H 30.
-The Individual and Society in America.^{} 9 units (3-0-6).
-Readings in some "classics" of American history, centered about the relation of the individual to the larger community at different periods.
-Problems such as status and social mobility, personal and group values and tensions, nonconformity and social criticism, and the development of the American character will be discussed.
-Instructor: Baker.

-H 35.
-Modern India and Pakistan.
-9 units (3-0-6).
+Instructor: Strout. - H 35.
+Modern India and Pakistan.\ 9 units (3-0-6).
 The course will deal with the growth of Indian nationalism in the years before independence, and developments in India and Pakistan since partition.
 Special emphasis will be placed on the philosophical conflict between British and indigenous Indian attitudes and the consequent effect on contemporary India and Pakistan.
-Instructor: Huttenback.
+Instructor: Huttenback. - H 40.
+Reading in History.
+Units to be determined for the individual by the department.
+Elective, in any term.
+Approval of the Registration Committee is required where excess units are involved.
+Reading in history and related subjects, done either in connection with the regular courses or independently of any course, but under the direction of members of the department.
+A brief written report will usually be required. - H 41.
+Summer Reading.
+Units to be determined for the individual by the department.
+Maximum, 8 units.
+Elective.
+Reading in history and related subjects during summer vacation.
+Topics and books to be selected in consultation with members of the department.
+A brief written report will usually be required.

+H 100 abc.
+Seminar in History and Government.
+9 units (2-0-7).
+Studies in American culture, civilization and character.
+Reading and analysis of classic contemporary commentaries (historical, sociological and literary) on American society, culture and character.
+Instructor: Strout.

-The fourth-year Humanities electives to be offered in any given term will be scheduled before the close of the preceding term.
+\The fourth-year Humanities electives to be offered in any given term will be scheduled before the close of the preceding term.